lmclift/tech-writing-portfolio/writing-sample1.md

 The customer needed documentation outlining the process of how a Desk Level Procedure (DLP) was developed and moved through the review, approval, and publication process.
 This document would be used as a quick reference for new technical writers, business analysts, and other internal stakeholders who were not familiar with the DLP development process.
 ## DLP Development Quick Reference Guide
 ### When a New Request is Submitted in Jira
-1. Nagigate to the Project.
+1. Navigate to the Project.
 2. Assign the request to yourself using the **Assign** button.
 3. Move to **In Business Requirements** when starting the research process.
 ### Working on the DLP